walbeck85/AttentHive/README.md

 ### Local Setup (TL;DR)

-If you already have Node and a PostgreSQL database (or Supabase) ready, this is the fastest way to get Mimamori running locally:
+If you already have Node and a PostgreSQL database (or Supabase) ready, this is the fastest way to get AttentHive running locally:

 ```bash
 # 1. Clone the repo and install dependencies